gallantlab/voxelwise_tutorials/doc/index.rst

 at `gallantlab/voxelwise_tutorials
 <https://github.com/gallantlab/voxelwise_tutorials>`_.
 On top of the tutorials,
-the GitHub repository contains a Python package called ``voxelwise_tutorials``, which contains useful fonctions to download the data sets, load the files, process the data, and visualize the results.
+the GitHub repository contains a Python package called ``voxelwise_tutorials``, which contains useful functions to download the data sets, load the files, process the data, and visualize the results.
 Install instructions are available `here <voxelwise_package.html>`_.
 Then, run either the Python scripts or the Jupyter notebooks located in the "tutorials" directory.